Rami3ll/Rami3ll.github.io/_posts/2022-04-11-PickleRick-Writeup.md

 1 #### tear
 ```

-And as compensation and horrible security, the www-data user who we are logged in as has sudo permissions to execute EVERYTHING? sheesh!
+Checking sudo permissions, only to find as compensation and horrible security, the www-data user who we are logged in as has sudo permissions to execute EVERYTHING? sheesh!

 ```
+www-data@ip-10-10-60-92:/home/rick$ sudo -l

 Matching Defaults entries for www-data on ip-10-10-60-92.eu-west-1.compute.internal:
     env_reset, mail_badpass,
     secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin,